AaronDMarasco/git4svn/README.md

 # What's Not Here
 There are some other things I've already documented on an internal wiki for my team that may interest public users; treat this as a breadcrumb that you might want to search the internet for more information:
 * Using `git bisect` to automate finding where something is broken
+  * This is important because unlike svn, git revisions are unpredictable, so it is non-trivial to say "I want a revision halfway between then and now"
 * Using `git bundle` when traveling and needing a minimal set of files with you

 # Other Resources